russross/meddler/README.md

 *   ID is marked as the primary key.
 Currently only integer primary keys are supported.
-This is only relevant to Load, Save, Insert, and Update, a few of the higher-level functions that need to understand primary keys.  sqlscan assumes that pk fields have an autoincrement mechanism set in the database.
+This is only relevant to Load, Save, Insert, and Update, a few of the higher-level functions that need to understand primary keys.
+Meddler assumes that pk fields have an autoincrement mechanism set in the database.
 *   Created is marked with "localtime".
 This means that it will be converted to UTC when being saved, and back to the local time